 A number of situations appear to put the elderly at risk of violence.
 In some cases, strained family relationships may worsen as a result of stress and frustration as the older person becomes more dependent.
 In others, a caregiver’s dependence on an older person for accommodation or financial support may be a source of conflict.

-On a regular basis we see media coverage about older people being mistreated.
 Elder abuse takes place in many different settings – for example, the older person’s home, care homes, nursing homes and hospitals.
 It happens when an older person’s human rights and dignity are violated.
-It can come through financial scams, physical attacks, sexual abuse, psychological abuse or neglect.
+It can come through financial scams (as above), physical attacks, sexual abuse, psychological abuse or neglect.
 The perpetrators are often in a position of trust and have control of the life of the older person.

 Elder abuse can also include actions that many people might not consider.
 For example, physical abuse can include inappropriate use of medication or force feeding, emotional abuse can include treating an older adult like a baby or otherwise injuring his or her dignity, and sexual abuse includes any sexual contact with a person who is incapable of consenting.

 Furthermore, older adults are particularly vulnerable to less common forms of abuse, such as neglect and abandonment, violations of rights to privacy, community support and information, and financial abuse, which is the most prevalent form of abuse among older adults.

 Financial abuse is ‘the illegal or improper use of an incapacitated or vulnerable adult or his resources for another’s profit or advantage.’

 This type of exploitation can take many forms such as forgery, misappropriation of cash or assets, abuse of joint accounts, or abuse of power of attorney.
 Signs of financial exploitation may include disparity between income and assets, unexplained or sudden inability to pay bills, inaccurate or no knowledge of finances, fear or anxiety when discussing finances, or unprecedented transfer of assets to others.